webronen/PiiDrone_X-314_Quad/README.md

 1. Ramp up thrust to hover (smoothstep)
 2. Zero all gains
 3. For each axis, tune in 3 stages (P, D, I):
-   - Relay: setpoint alternates at 2Hz (square wave)
+  - Alternate setpoint at 2Hz (relay, square wave)
-   - At each gain, accumulate squared error
+  - Accumulate squared error at each gain
   - Every 0.05s (20Hz): compute RMSE, increment gain
   - Track absolute minimum RMSE and best gain
   - Stop when RMSE increases by 20% after minimum
   - Set gain to best (minimum RMSE)
 4. Repeat for roll, pitch, yaw
 5. Ramp down thrust to zero (smoothstep)